Erigeron canadensis: Weed status

 Horseweed is commonly considered a weed, and in Ohio, Oregon, and some other locations, it has been declared a noxious weed.
 It was the first weed to have developed glyphosate resistance, reported in 2001 from Delaware.

 It can be found in fields, meadows, and gardens throughout its native range.
 Horseweed infestations (specifically of 105 plants per 10 ft^{2}) have reduced soybean yields by as much as 83%, with one estimate claiming it can reduce yields by up to 90%.
 Severe infestations have reduced sugar beet yields by 64%.

 It is an especially problematic weed in no-till agriculture, as it is often resistant to glyphosate and other herbicides.
 Farmers are advised to include 2,4-D or dicamba in a burndown application prior to planting to control horseweed.

 Ecology

 Horseweed produces a large amount of seeds that are dispersed by wind, allowing it to easily colonize disturbed soils.

 The seeds can germinate at any time of year with sufficient moisture and proper temperatures.
 With fall germination, it overwinters as a rosette and bolts in the spring to flower in the summer.
 With spring germination, it spends less time as a rosette before bolting to flower.
 The seeds can persist in the seedbank of disturbed and non-disturbed sites, though it is more prevalent in disturbed sites.

 The seeds are capable of persisting in the seedbank after a fire, and the plant increases in frequency in response to more frequent fire regimes.

+Erigeron canadensis is insect pollinated and is recorded to have been visited in northern Florida by Ceratina.